vdomah/oc-jwtauth/README.md

 1. After plugin installation you need to copy /plugins/vdomah/jwtauth/config/auth.php to {root}/config/auth.php, otherwise you'll got an error.

-2. Generate JWT Authentication Secret. it will be used to sign your tokens.
+2. Generate JWT Authentication Secret.
+It will be used to sign your tokens.
+You got 2 options:
-A helper command is provided for this: `php artisan jwt:generate`.
+    - generate using command line:
+        ````$xslt
+        php artisan jwt:generate
+        ````
         You need to assign the generated value to JWT_SECRET in your .env.
+    - go to Backend > Settings > JWTauth settings and click Generate Secret Key and save.
+    This value will override JWT_SECRET value from .env.

 ### Endpoints